MustafaTaha09/QuizApp/README.md

 # QuizApp
 ## Introduction
-- A back-end Quiz Application that allows you to create a quiz contained of random questions and submit your answers accordingly.
+- A back-end Quiz Application that allows you to create a quiz contained of random questions and submit your answers accordingly then calculate your answer.
-- Develop using Java, the spring framework and MySQL database.
+- Developed using Java, the spring framework and MySQL database.
 - Validation through every API request was implemented using Response Entity to handle HTTP requests effeciently.
 - Project is still in early stages of development.

 ## Features
 The app allows you to do the following:
-- Perform all CRUD operations on all questions
+- Perform all CRUD operations on all questions using Spring Data REST
 - Create a quiz based on difficulty level
 - Create a quiz picking random limited number from the DB
 - Submit User answers